vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

   @override
   Widget build(BuildContext context) {
     return Scaffold(
-      // and last but not least, we display the list
+      // display the list of people on the screen
-      // of people on the screen inside a scroll viwe of type
+      // inside a scroll view of type
       // SingleChildScrollView (equivalent of ScrollView in SwiftUI)
       body: SingleChildScrollView(
         child: Column(